p5chmitz/dsa-rust/README.md

 ## Contents
 For detailed explanations and analysis of the structures and algorithms presented here check out the (eratta-filled) ramblings I publish on the [headyimage](https://www.headyimage.com/cs/dsa/dsa-intro/).

-### Data Structures
-This section contains implementations for a select set of classical data structures.

 <details>

 <summary> Lists </summary>